 (Ultrasonic guidance for needle placement (e.g., biopsy, aspiration, injection, localization device), imaging supervision and interpretation)

-No specific guidelines as to what has to be documented are provided, but the interpretation should clearly state visualization of the needle after penetration of the skin.
+Though CPT does not include specific guidelines as to what has to be documented, the interpretation should clearly state visualization of the needle after penetration of the skin.
 The following excerpt from CPT® Assistant helps to outline what should be documented in an ultrasound note for a 76937 for venous access: “This imaging includes pre-access assessment of venous patency and actual real-time visualization of needle passage to the venous lumen.”

-While the above guidance addresses vascular access, prudent documentation habits should dictate that the expectation would follow the same guidelines for needle guidance (76942) specific to the actual visualization of the needle after the puncture of the skin, the spread of medication, etc.
+While the above addresses vascular access procedures, prudent documentation habits would dictate that the same guidelines for needle guidance (76942) should apply; visualization of the needle, noting landmarks, confirming the endpoint for aspiration or injection, or the spread of medication, etc.

-There are several unique aspects of the central venous and peripheral vascular access with ultrasound guidance code of which users should be aware of.
-The first is that the code is intended for use only when the ultrasound is used with the “dynamic” technique, as opposed to the “static” technique which is not considered a reimbursable service.
+First, the code should only be reported when the ultrasound is used with the “dynamic” technique, as opposed to the “static” technique, which is not considered a reimbursable service.

-In the dynamic technique, the physician uses the ultrasound throughout the procedure from the initial identification of the vessel through direct visualization of the needle entering the vessel.
+In the dynamic technique, the physician uses ultrasound throughout the procedure, from the initial identification of the vessel through direct visualization of the needle entering the vessel.
 According to CPT Assistant, the code represents the work in “pre-access assessment of venous patency and actual real-time visualization of needle passage to the venous lumen… it includes all phases of actual guidance, documentation, and reporting required to perform this procedure.”

 abeo Management Corporation (abeo) serves as a leading source of revenue cycle management and practice management with a specialization in anesthesia.
 The company leverages its people, processes, and software to serve independent practices, surgery centers, hospitals and healthcare systems with a scope of services that include billing, coding, transcription, practice management, and business consulting.